 This observation is confirmed by a study conducted by BVA according to which 77% of French people would like to be able to activate the camera on their smartphone and show the situation to the technician, rather than describing it.

 However, for this type of remote assistance to be successful, it is important to consider the current practices of mobile users and the customer experiences.
 For example, it is known that mobile users download few single-use applications and that this type of downloading can be a source of friction for the customer.
 The most suitable is to offer this type of service in the form of a webapp.
 This type of solution also has the advantage of being much less intrusive because it does not collect personal data.

 To start a video communication with the agent, the customer receives an SMS or an email, and a simple click is enough to start the video-assistance session.

 The agent will then access the camera of the client device and the client can show his problem.
 The agent guides the client as well as he was on-site and sees everything in real time, which avoids asking tedious questions or giving indications that may seem unclear.
-We have all been confronted with these types of questions or instructions as part of a customer service call:

 In addition to viewing the client’s environment, tools such as remote snapshots, image annotations, video pointer, and documentation sharing allow a faster diagnostic and even a resolution of the problem remotely.

 Discover our visual assistance solution Contact us for a demo